TouK/nussknacker/docs/installation_configuration_guide/ScenarioDeploymentConfiguration.md

 Nussknacker is distributed with three default [Deployment Managers](/about/GLOSSARY#deployment-manager) (`flinkStreaming`, `lite-k8s`, `lite-embedded`).
 Their jars are located in the `managers` directory.
 Parameters available in the deployment configuration, depends on which [Deployment Manager](/about/GLOSSARY#deployment-manager) you've selected.

-Section with `deploymentConfig` need to be placed in the correct place in the Designer's configuration.
+Section with `deploymentConfig` needs to be placed in the correct place in the Designer's configuration.
 Check [configuration areas](./Common.md#configuration-areas) to understand the structure of the configuration.

 Below you can find a snippet of scenario deployment configuration.